 Intelligence is determined by both your environment and your genes.
-As I frequently emphasize, there are a lot of things you can do to make sure your brain is always at its best, but nobody can deny that the genes you are born with make a big difference too.
+As we frequently emphasize, there are a lot of things you can do to make sure your brain is always at its best, but nobody can deny that the genes you were born with make a difference too.
 Research into genetics has become amazingly advanced in recent years, and a new study has identified the genes involved in intelligence.

 What Does the IQ Gene Look Like?